Alfaxad/PenTango-NMA21/README.md

 ## Hypotheses:

-**Primary question: how do other features/attributes of these 92 images correlate with their RDMs in different brain regions(IT, V1)?
-We are interested in three other aspects of the images: **
+After examing the guven data, we formulated hypothesis with a primary question which was **How do other features/attributes of these 92 images correlate with their RDMs in different brain regions(IT(Inferotemporal), V1)? **

+We  were also  interested in three other aspects of the images as, shown below:

 1. Semantics
-    1. using pre-trained models to automatically label these images (AP, SE, PM)
+    1. using pre-trained models to automatically label these images.
-    2. word2vec to calucalte semantic similarities of these images (HL,AP, AE)
+    2. word2vec to calucalte semantic similarities of these images.
 2. Sentiment
-    1. new data collection and have subjects rate the sentiment of images: postivie to negative and novelty of the images (HL, SE)
+    1. new data collection and have subjects rate the sentiment of images: postivie to negative and novelty of the images.
-    2. calculate the sentiment and novelty of these images in R. and export the final results in csv. file (HL)
+    2. calculate the sentiment and novelty of these images in R. and export the final results in csv file.
-    3. compute correlation/run prediction models
+    3. compute correlation/run prediction models.
 3. Visual attributes (HL)
-   1. pixel analysis: edges, orientations, color
+   1. pixel analysis: edges, orientations, color.
-   2. compute a RDM of pixels for each image
+   2. compute a RDM of pixels for each image .
-   3. regresss out the pixel similarities (fit a linear model of multiple RDMS on the target RDM)
+   3. regresss out the pixel similarities (fit a linear model of multiple RDMS on the target RDM).